NS for iOS Devs - Application Lifecycle

-Every iOS developer needs to understand the possible states and lifecycle of an iOS app.
+Every iOS developer needs to understand the possible states of an iOS app.
 Knowing when the app is terminated or inactive enables us to know what we can do behind the scenes, what might not work.
 There are certain situations for apps like handling handoff, inter-app communication, etc. that needs extra work.

 Why do we need to know?

 Firstly, we should respond properly to the launch of the app.
-Some third-party libraries need setup in different states of the app.
+Some third party libraries need setup in different states of the app.
 Also, we should prepare the app to work on the foreground.
-We might need to provide a different user experience.
-For instance, our app can require a password whenever it goes to the foreground.
-On the other hand, our app can upload an image while the app is in the background like Dropbox does.
+We might need to provide different user experience.
+For instance, our app can require password whenever it goes to foreground.
+On the other hand, our app can upload image while the app is in the background like Dropbox does.
 Even we might want to reopen from where the user left after the termination of the app.
 So, each feature requires different implementations in different app states.
 So, it can be critical to know the states and the transitions while providing different and better user experience.

 What do we need to know?